 The Slaps

 The Slaps formed in Chicago at DePaul University, and debuted with 2017’s Susan’s Room, a scrappy and surf-y rock project recorded via Garageband at Rand’s parents’ place.
 Their local profile grew quickly.
-Subsequent EPs and — recorded, for the first time, in proper studios — did well enough to enable them to embark on summer tours of the midwest, striking a hazy and moody middle ground between The Strokes’ tightly wound garage rock and Crumb’s jazzily arranged psychedelia.
+Subsequent EPs A and B — recorded, for the first time, in proper studios — did well enough to enable them to embark on summer tours of the midwest, striking a hazy and moody middle ground between The Strokes’ tightly wound garage rock and Crumb’s jazzily arranged psychedelia.

 The 2020 COVID pandemic re-shuffled the deck, as the band moved to Lexington, KY to keep rent cheap while they toured four months out of the year.
 They recorded 2022’s Tomato Tree and got ready to hit the road.
 Hardship followed, including several friends passing away and the cancellation of a major tour.